Heaven's rear-entry vehicle, parked out back, tow away zone

 Full range of sizes, up to fist-sized cams.

 I met Isao at the U of Illinois, and after I returned to Seattle in 1989, he would occasionally come visit me for a day or two of climbing.
-Only once did our trip end in success, and wasn't this trip.
+Only once did our trip end in success, and it wasn't on this trip.

 On this trip, ~1991, it is raining.
-No worries though, because (I say) I know this line on the Cheeks that would be dry.
+No worries though because (I say) I know this line on the Cheeks that would be dry.
 It probably wasn't until we got across the Perverse Traverse did I let on that this was a new line that I had never checked it out before (rain or shine).
 Moreover, it was a crack climb, and Isao did not have much experience with cracks.
 (Where can you practice cracks in Illinois?)

 So, I spot a good start for the route and start up.
 Luckily, the rock is dry.
 I layback a hidden crack in a wide channel at the start, and then do a few awkward handjams over a bulge to a ledge (~5.10), just below the main chimney.
 Here, I set a few nuts, and lower down for Isao to try.